Cost of Living (2026)

 Banking Reality

-- •Processing time: Can range from several weeks to a few months depending on the bank and completeness of documentation
+- •Processing time: can range from several weeks to a few months

-- •Residency status improves approval likelihood and may streamline the process
+Residency helps: Residency status improves approval likelihood and may streamline the process.

 Language & Culture

-- •Outside the capital, English proficiency tends to be lower - especially in mountain towns, beach communities, and rural areas
+- •English accessibility: More widely spoken in Panama City, particularly in expat-heavy neighborhoods, international businesses, and tourist areas.
+Outside the capital, English proficiency tends to be lower — especially in mountain towns, beach communities, and rural areas.

-- •Panama's culture reflects a blend of Spanish colonial heritage, Afro-Caribbean influence, and indigenous traditions
+- •Cultural blend: Panama's culture reflects a mix of Spanish colonial heritage, Afro-Caribbean influence, and indigenous traditions.

-- •Panama City Metro: Clean, modern, air-conditioned system with standard fare of $0.35 per ride; direct airport connection at $0.85 total (transfer between Line 2 and Line 1); ongoing expansion of lines and coverage
+- •Metro system: Clean, modern, air-conditioned, $0.35/ride.
+Direct airport connection at $0.85 total (transfer between Line 2 and Line 1).
+Ongoing expansion of lines and coverage.

-- •Traffic congestion can be significant in areas not served by Metro, particularly during peak hours
+- •Traffic congestion can be significant in areas not served by the Metro, particularly during peak hours

 - •Casco Viejo: Historic, walkable, trendy